-The content of the presentation will already ask a lot of the concentration of your audience, which makes it difficult for them to understand the structure of your presentation if you do not support them in doing so.
-Therefore, it is important to explain the order of your subtopics at the end of the Introduction (see Content of your presentation) and to present clear transitions when you switch from one subtopic to another.
+The content of the presentation will already ask a lot of the concentration of your audience, which makes it difficult for your audience to understand the structure of your presentation if you do not support them in doing so.
+Therefore, it is important to explain the order of your subtopics at the end of the Introduction (also see Content of your presentation) and to present clear transitions when you switch from one subtopic to another.
 This way your audience knows when one part ends and another one starts.
 It is important that these transitions link the different subtopics.
+If the structure of the presentation is logical, this will also help drawing up the transitions between subtopics.